 - Gracious: Focus on the issue not the person, particularly at challenging times.
 Be kind.

 - Informed: Speak from agreed, critical and contemporary understandings.
 Know what you’re talking about.

 - Just: Be fair, equitable and inclusive in our engagement with others.
 Do the right thing.

 - Hopeful: Explore possibilities while acknowledging difficulties Help and hold.

 - Resolute: Be purposeful and determined in our work.
 Jack Russell Terrier.
 Stick.

 What do we do?

-We are always interested to hear from people about their experiences and often help them navigate the system, but we don’t have the resources to provide individual advocacy.
-However, with permission, we use those experiences in a de-identified way to raise systemic gaps with decision-makers, as well as to congratulate services where they’re doing a good job.
+We are always interested to hear from people about their experiences and often help them navigate the system, but we don’t currently have the resources to provide individual advocacy.
+However, with permission, we communicate those experiences in a de-identified way to raise systemic gaps with decision-makers, as well as to congratulate services or individual practitioners (‘the angels in the system’) when they’re doing a good job.

-We advocate for individuals to be paid for their time, energy and expertise in consultations or when giving presentations.
+Paid Participation: We have always advocated for individuals to be paid for their time, energy and expertise in consultations or when giving presentations.